uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 {panel end}

-Did you find a sequence of trains to get from City Mall to Suburbopolis?
+Did you find a sequence of trains to get from the Airport to the Harbour?
 You can test it by typing the sequence of trains in the following interactive.
 For example, if you took the A-train, then the B-train, then the A-train, type in ABA.

 {interactive slug="trainsylvania-planner" type="in-page"}

-Can you find a sequence that takes you from City Mall to Suburbopolis?
+Can you find a sequence that takes you from the Airport to the Harbour?
 Can you find another sequence, perhaps a longer one?
 Suppose you wanted to take a really long route... can you find a sequence of 12 hops that would get you there?
 20 hops?